innerhaze/Graphab-R-Java-Integration/README.md

-# Graphab-R-Java-Integration
+# Java-R Integration with Graphab: Cost Surface Processing and Data Management
-Integrates Java with R using Graphab software for automated cost surface analysis.
-Uses rJava to execute .jar files and processes raster data to generate and organize connectivity models.
+Integrates Java within R using Graphab for automated processing of cost surfaces.
+Utilizes rJava to execute Graphab .jar files and manage connectivity modeling.
+Includes a for loop for handling multiple cost surfaces and renaming IDs based on species data.

 To view the **R** code and detailed instructions, visit: